|CapeSym||Table of Contents|

 As a last resort, SYMMIC can be started in software-only graphics mode by holding the spacebar down while the application is starting.
 In software-only mode OpenGL is rendered by the Windows GDI rather than by the GPU (Graphical Processing Unit).
 Without hardware acceleration, graphics will update more slowly, but all issues related to hardware drivers should be circumvented.
 When in software-only rendering mode, the pixel format will include the setting: PDF_GENERIC_FORMAT.

-In order to use the Message Passing Interface parallelism now available in xSYMMIC, the mpiexec.exe MPI launcher is required.
-Download and install the Intel MPI library for Windows:
+In order to use the Message Passing Interface parallelism available in xSYMMIC, the mpiexec.exe MPI launcher must precede the xSYMMIC command at a command prompt.
+You will first need to download and install the Intel® MPI library for Windows:

 Intel MPI Library: https://software.seek.intel.com/performance-libraries

 You need domain administrator rights when you install the Intel MPI Library on Microsoft Windows.
 For a single user running MPI on a single machine, the user account will need administrator privileges and a non-blank password.
 A blank user password may lead to credentialing errors after installation.